aashishGitHub/RAG-app/.github/instructions/PYTHON.instructions.md

 ## General Guidelines
 - Provide all reviews in French language
-- Always start your review with: "🐍 RÉVISION PYTHON:"
+- Always start your code review message with: "🐍 RÉVISION PYTHON:"
 - Follow PEP 8 style guidelines
 - Check for proper error handling and exception management
 - Review for security best practices
 - Ensure proper documentation and type hints
 - Validate proper use of Python idioms
-- End each review with: "[RÉVISION-PYTHON-TERMINÉE]"
+- End each review message with: "[RÉVISION-PYTHON-TERMINÉE]"

 ## Specific Areas to Review
 - Function and class design